SoftwareAG/sagdevops-cc-docker-builder/README.md

 ```

 Wait until container comes up.
-You can monitor the log using this command until you this ONLINE statement:
+You can monitor the log using this command until you see ONLINE statement like this:

 ```bash
 docker-compose logs -f unmanaged